krzysztof-brymer/test-assignment-app/README.md

 ### Using Docker Compose

-For convenience, you can use Docker Compose to run your application alongside its dependencies:
+For convenience, you can use Docker Compose to run both databases locally:

 - Postgres Database
 - test Postgres Database